Skip to main content

 Misgendering - Misgendering is when someone, accidently or otherwise, refers to or describes someone in a way that doesn't match up with their gender identity, for example using the wrong pronouns or name.

-5. Give everyone a blank name sticker, including adults and young leaders.
-Ask people to write down their name and pronouns if they feel comfortable to.
+3. Give everyone a blank name sticker, including adults and young leaders.
+Ask people to write down their name.
+They could add their pronouns if they feel comfortable to.
 This’ll help everyone understand how best to refer to each other.

 Watch the video